PolygonEssence/snort-ubuntu-server-testing/README.md

-# [Windows 10] (WIP) Setup Ubuntu Server VM 24.04.4 in Virtualbox and Establish A Connection to Home Network + Private Network
+# [Windows 10]Setup Ubuntu Server VM 24.04.4 in Virtualbox and Establish A Connection to Home Network + Private Network

 # Prerequisites: